AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/Capstone_project.md

 - **Used for:** Viewing the raw sensor data and the moving average value in real-time.

-- **Current Sensor:** Connect the sensor's output to A1, ground to GND, and VCC to the appropriate power pin on the Arduino.
+- **Current Sensor:** Connect the sensor's output to A1, ground to GND, and VCC to the appropriate power pin on the VSDSquadron mini .

 To see the code in action: